Hurtigruten Expeditions HX

 HX is currently registered as HX EXPEDITIONS HOLDINGS LTD (company number 14861217).
 It was incorporated as a Private Limited Company (PLC) on May 11, 2023.
 From May 11, 2023, through February 5, 2024, the company was registered as HURTIGRUTEN EXPEDITIONS GROUP LTD. From February 5 through May 30, 2024, the company was registered as HX EXIT CO LTD.

-HX's headquarters are in London, England UK (210 Pentonville Road, N1 9JY).
+HX's headquarters are located in London, England, UK (210 Pentonville Road, N1 9JY).

 Hurtigruten Expeditions/HX's first CEO was Asta Lassesen, who was later succeeded by Gebhard Rainer.
-In 2024 (effective June 15th) Rainer was succeeded by.
-Daniel Skjeldam.
+On June 15, 2024, Rainer was succeeded by Daniel Skjeldam.

 HX's current Nautical Itinerary Planners/Marine Operations Officers are Niclas Eriksson and Quentin Le Dain.

-In January, HX expanded leadership team with Alex Delamere-White (CCO/Chief Commercial Officer), Jim Sayer (Senior VP of Global Marketing, Managing Director and VP of Europe), Nathaniel Sherborne (VP Sales and Marketing, UK & Nordics/previously worked for P&O UK, Cunard and Princess), Carla Brake (Senior Sales Director), Sheralyn Berry (General Manager for the Americas), Jennifer Kennedy (Business Development Manager Southeast USA), Kent Phillips (Business Development Manager Western Canada), and Ian Kivell (Business Development Manager Eastern Canada).
+In January, HX expanded its leadership team with Alex Delamere-White (CCO/Chief Commercial Officer), Jim Sayer (Senior VP of Global Marketing, Managing Director, and VP of Europe), Nathaniel Sherborne (VP of Sales and Marketing, UK & Nordics/previously worked for P&O UK, Cunard, and Princess), Carla Brake (Senior Sales Director), Sheralyn Berry (General Manager for the Americas), Jennifer Kennedy (Business Development Manager Southeast USA), Kent Phillips (Business Development Manager Western Canada), and Ian Kivell (Business Development Manager Eastern Canada).

-Since November 2024, HX is an all-inclusive cruise line providing as standard/complimentary (fleetwide, and to all destinations) the following amenities and services:
+Since November 2024, HX has been an all-inclusive cruise line, providing the following amenities and services fleetwide and to all destinations:

 • Full shipboard dining (breakfast, lunch, dinner with house wine and beer)